aragit/aragit/README.md

 <br>

-**Deep Dives** — Explore the [Full repos specifications](./ARCHITECTURE.md) for the multi-layer transferability matrix and per-project engineering breakdowns, or
+**Deep Dives** — Explore the [Full repos specifications](./ARCHITECTURE.md) for the multi-layer transferability matrix and per-project engineering breakdowns.

 ---